deman-maker/blueberry-browser-FUN/README.md

 https://github.com/user-attachments/assets/947e3ccc-0ff9-49d0-a51d-0d47884e5f0a

-Blueberry Browser is a privacy-first, AI-powered browser environment designed to intelligently organize your digital workspace.
-It leverages a multi-tier routing system, utilizing **Flan-T5** and local Small Language Models (SLMs), along with a semantic Knowledge Graph to manage tabs, workspaces, and containers with minimal latency and maximum privacy.
+Blueberry Browser Intelligent Tab Management is a privacy-first, AI-powered browser tab management system that intelligently organizes your tabs.
+It leverages a multi-tier routing system, utilizing **Flan-T5** and local Small Language Models (SLM), along with a semantic Knowledge Graph to manage tabs, workspaces, and containers with minimal latency and maximum privacy.

 ## 🚀 Key Features